-This program provides an opportunity for parents of dependent students to borrow funds for their student's educational costs at 7.9%.
+This program provides an opportunity for parents of dependent students to borrow funds for their student's educational costs.
 The Financial Aid office processes applications.
 The funds come from the U.S. Department of Education.
 Loan amounts may not exceed educational costs minus other financial aid.